roselmamendes/googlePyrate/README.md

 ## Requirements

-This project use Scrapy framework: http://scrapy.org/.
+This project use Python 3.4.2.
-    easy_install scrapy
-    or
-    pip install scrapy
-    or
-    Just run in the console: pip install -r requirements.txt